EricMarcon/dbmss/README.md

 of mapped objects, including classical ones (Ripley's *K* and others) and more recent ones used by spatial economists (Duranton and Overman's *Kd*, Marcon and Puech's *M*).
 Relies on spatstat for some core calculation.

+# Vignettes

+A full documentation is available in the main [vignette](inst/doc/dbmss.pdf).
+In R, type: `vignette("dbmss")`.
+It is a continuous update of the paper published in the Journal of Statistical Software ([Marcon et al., 2015](https://www.jstatsoft.org/article/view/v067c03)).

+A quick [introduction](https://EricMarcon.github.io/dbmss/) is in `vignette("introduction", "dbmss")`.

 ## Reference

 Marcon, E., Traissac, S., Puech, F. and Lang, G. (2015).
 Tools to Characterize Point Patterns: dbmss for R.